-Dr. Jennifer Temel is an Associate Professor of medicine at Harvard Medical School and Director of the Cancer Outcomes Research Program at the Massachusetts General Hospital (MGH) Cancer Center.
+Dr. Jennifer Temel is a Professor of medicine at Harvard Medical School and Director of the Cancer Outcomes Research Program at the Massachusetts General Hospital (MGH) Cancer Center.
 She is the Clinical Director of Thoracic Oncology at the MGH Cancer Center and provides oncology care for patients with lung and esophageal cancer.
 Her research focuses on improving palliative, supportive and end of life care for patients with cancer and their families.
 She has received funding from the National Cancer Institute, the National Institute of Nursing Research, the American Society of Clinical Oncology and the American Cancer Society to study novel methods of improving the care of cancer patients.
 One of the main focuses of her research involves studying the integration of palliative and oncology care in patients with advanced cancers.
 Her work in this area has been published in the New England Journal of Medicine, the Journal of Clinical Oncology, and JAMA.
 Dr. Temel was awarded a National Cancer Institute mid-career development award to mentor others in palliative and end of life care in oncology.
 She also serves as the co-Principal Investigator on a National Cancer Institute grant to conduct a workshop on methods in supportive oncology research for junior faculty.
-Dr. Temel recently received the American Academy of Hospice and Palliative Medicine Award for Excellence in Scientific Research and the American Psychosocial Oncology Society Award for Outstanding Education and Training.
+Dr. Temel received the American Academy of Hospice and Palliative Medicine Award for Excellence in Scientific Research and the American Psychosocial Oncology Society Award for Outstanding Education and Training.